-HCRA G Species A Assessme ent Sheet Common names Amberfish - Thelenota anax Pre-HS TAC Part of the 80t basket species TAC Status open/closed Open Current TAC Part of the 50t basket species TAC Based on harvest strategy start ing TAC Basket trigger N/A Minimum size limit N/A New information since the TAC was last considered (in this it was at the implementation of the Harvest Strategy) Year Standing stock biomass (90 th percentile) (t) Standing stock biomass above min species size limit (t) Is standing stock biomass above the default limit reference point?
-Latest scientific survey data 2019/20 478 - RAG to discuss Survey adequate for species Any unexpected results Any concerns with biomass trend or absolute abundance Need for management response Yes No No RAG to discuss Comments on scientific survey findings CSIRO paper (attachment B of agenda item 5): Catches low.
+HCRA G Species A Assessme ent Sheet Common names Amberfish - Thelenota anax Pre-HS TAC Part of the 80t basket Part of the 80t basket species TAC Status open/closed Open Open Current TAC Part of the 50t basket species TAC Based on harvest strategy start ing TAC Basket trigger N/A N/A Minimum size limit N/A New information since the TAC was last considered (in this it was at the implementation of the Harvest St rategy) Year Standing stock biomass (90 th percentile) (t) stock biomass above ecies size limit (t) Is standing sto above the de reference fault limit Latest scientific survey data 2019/20 478 - RAG to d liscuss Survey adequate for species Any unexpected results Any concerns with biomass trend or absolute abundance response Yes No No RAG to discuss Comments on scientific survey findings CSIRO paper (attachment B of agenda item 5): Catches low.
 No concern for TAC.
 Catch data Available for 2020 and 2021 (as at 18 Aug 2021).
-Refer to attachment A of Agenda Item 5.
+I Refer to attachment A A of Agenda Item 5.
 Any other changes in the fishery?
-RAG members to provide advice.
-For example, fishing behaviour/market demand?
+RAG members to pro vide advice.
+Fo r example, fis shing behaviour/mark ret demand?
 Any other sources of mortality apart from fishing?
-RAG members to provide advice Other information Lov v Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data 2020 No catch reported 50 - TAC: No Basket: N/A N/A 2021 16 No catch reported 50 ТВА ТВА TBA Decision rules Is the total catch reliable?
-RAG members to provide advice Not overcaught so overcatch decision rules not triggered (refer to section 2.11.1.1 of the harvest strategy). harvest
+RAG members to pro vide advice Other information Lov v Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data 2020 No catch reported 50 - TAC: No Basket: N/A N/A 2021 16 No catch reported 50 ТВА ТВА TBA Decision rules Is the total catch reliable Not overcaught so overstrategy). on 2.11.1.1 of the harvest